What is temporary protection?

 - you are photographed;

-- you are registered with the following data: name and surname, date of birth, nationality, sex, identity, civil status, family situation, family ties, address in Romania (if known);
+- you are registered with the following data: name and surname, date of birth, nationality, sex, identity, civil status, family situation, family ties, address in Romania (proven or declared);

 - you receive a residence permit for Romania with a personal identification number (CNP).